trbabb/geomc/doc/style_guide.md

 It is best for lines to be 95 columns or fewer.

-Long or complicatedly-nested function calls should break each top-level argument onto its own line, having an indent at least one block deeper than the beginning of the fuction name.
-It is preferable to wrap the line before the first argument (rather than indent more deeply to align with it).
+Long or complicatedly-nested function calls should break each top-level argument onto its own line, indenting one block deeper than the line it begins on.
+The first argument should be on its own line, so that all arguments are aligned.
+The closing parenthesis is on its own line, removing the one-block indent.
+The opening parenthesis of the function call is on the same line as the function name.

     int x = some_fn_call(
         1,
         myVariable,
         anotherFunctionCall(5, z, 22),
-                NUM_DOLPHINS);
+        NUM_DOLPHINS
+    );

 Complicated function signatures follow this pattern:

 * Long argument lists are broken into one argument per line.
 * Wrapped arguments should be indented one block beyond the function body.
 * Whenever a block-opening expression is line-wrapped, the opening brace goes on its own line.
+* The closing parenthesis is on the same line as the last argument.

 <b></b>